Releasing an instance

 • Manual release

-You can manually release an instance during the period from 15 days before expiration to 7 days after expiration.
+You can manually release an instance from 15 days before its expiration date until 7 days after.

 Important